lueschem/edi/docs/config_management/plugins.rst

      list of all packages including version information.
 It is a snapshot of the available packages after the artifact build and will not get updated when new packages get installed using :code:`dpkg` or :code:`apt`.
      By default this feature is switched off (boolean value :code:`False`).
+  *package_baseline_source_file:*
+     In order to generate a differential changelog it is possible to add a package baseline file to the resulting artifact.
+The package baseline file has the same format as :code:`/usr/share/doc/edi/build.yml`.
+If a differential changelog between release n and n+1 is needed, you can copy the file :code:`/usr/share/doc/edi/build.yml` from release n to :code:`{{ edi_project_directory }}/configuration/documentation/packages-baseline.yml` (default value for package_baseline_source_file).
+The playbook will then make sure that it gets added to artifact n as :code:`/usr/share/doc/edi/packages-baseline.yml`.
+The command :code:`edi documentation render ...` will use this information to restrict the changelog to changes that happened between release n and n+1.

 The final proxy settings can be customized as follows: